 Oat Milk Hot Chocolate

-- 1 tsp sugar I used brown sugar
+- 1 teaspoon sugar I used brown sugar

-- 1 tsp agave syrup or another sweetener
+- 1 teaspoon agave syrup or another sweetener

 - 200 ml oat milk plus extra 2 tsp of oat milk for the paste

 - Combine cocoa, sugar and agave syrup in a mug.
 Stir well, then slowly add 2 tablespoon of oat milk.
 This will create the base for our recipe – the paste.
 Grab a small fork or spoon and stir vigorously until your paste is completely smooth.

 - Pour 200ml (1 cup) of oat milk over your paste.
 Mix well using a fork or a spoon.